 Head of Lower School

 For more information, please email our Director of Admissions, Melissa Cedrone or call 516.922.4400.

 In the Upper School, which is a middle school for Fifth Grade - Eighth Grade, students are challenged with a well-rounded, accelerated, and interdisciplinary curriculum.
-Our middle school students are immersed in science, technology, math, foreign languages, history, literature, athletics, and the arts (musical, performing, and studio).
+Our middle school students are immersed in science, technology, math, world languages, history, literature, athletics, and the arts (musical, performing, and studio).
 Students are provided with numerous opportunities to perform, to lead, to present and speak to large audiences, to give back to the local community, and to travel to local and distant locations.

 Fifth Grade is part of the Upper School at East Woods, and students take classes in the Upper School building for the first time.
 In order to support the students as they make this transition, Fifth Graders have an advisory teacher with whom they meet weekly.
 This advisory teacher, who monitors their academic progress closely, is either their math/science teacher or their language arts/social studies teacher.The students move back and forth between the classrooms of these two teachers, and the two teachers work closely with each other to ensure a smooth transition to the Upper School.
 The Fifth Grade program allows students to become increasingly independent, and it supports them in continuing to develop strong organizational skills, time management skills, and the capacity to effectively self-advocate.

 *For more detailed information view the Fifth Grade page in the Curriculum Guide.